Iowa flood of 2008: Decorah

 On Monday, June 9 the Upper Iowa River in Decorah flooded when a shorter college-built levee was breached.
 The Army Corps of Engineers levee held in all parts of Decorah.
 Up to 6 in of rain had fallen in the 48 hours prior.
 The water flooded parts of the lower campus of Luther College, damaging athletic fields and the Regents Center.
-Winneshiek County officials called this the worst flood to occur in Decorah since the current levee system was put in place in the 1940s.
+Winneshiek County officials described this flooding as the worst to occur in Decorah since the current levee system was put in place in the 1940s.
 Other portions of the city were flooded.
 Part of the city was evacuated.
 For a time, worries of losing the sanitary sewer system led to a 'please don't flush' order; as of Friday, June 13, 2008, this order was withdrawn, but pleas for careful use remained in effect.
-This article also alludes to a difficult cleanup facing Decorah as well as Winneshiek County.
+This article also alludes to a difficult cleanup that faced Decorah as well as Winneshiek County.

 Dorchester

 Further downstream on the Upper Iowa, in the small historic unincorporated area of Dorchester, located on the left bank of the Waterloo Creek, severe flooding was experienced.
 In particular, a trailer court sustained major damage.

 The flood began in the early morning of Sunday, June 8; residents were advised to evacuate that Saturday evening.
 Approximately 7 to 10 in of rain fell in the area that Saturday.
-The main troublemaker was Waterloo Creek, a normally placid trout stream tributary to the Upper Iowa at Dorchester.
+The main contributor was Waterloo Creek, a normally placid trout stream tributary to the Upper Iowa at Dorchester.
 The Eitzen, Minnesota Fire Department responded to the flood.
 Cleanup and recovery occurred during the aftermath.

 Turkey River

 Spillville and Fort Atkinson

-Along the upper Turkey River, the historic towns of Spillville and Fort Atkinson experienced significant flooding, with damaged roads.
-In particular the one-year-old bridge carrying Iowa Highway 24 had its approach on one side of the river washed out by floodwaters.
+Along the upper Turkey River, the historic towns of Spillville and Fort Atkinson experienced significant flooding as seen with damaged roads.
+In particular, the one-year-old bridge carrying Iowa Highway 24 had its approach on one side of the river washed out by floodwaters.